 My father’s side of the family has been far more challenging.
 My dad left my mother and I shortly after I was born and it would be nearly thirty years before I would be reunited with any of his family, so I had precious little information.
 All I had been told was that his mother’s father (my great-grandfather) was a Tara Humara Indian from the high mountains of northern Mexico.
 His last name was Herrera.
 I knew nothing about his mother’s mother (my great-grandmother), not even her name, and absolutely nothing about my dad’s father and his family.
 Other than Mexico, there were possible family connections in New Mexico, Colorado and California, but trying to find someone with a fairly common Hispanic last name in these states is the proverbial needle in a haystack.

 By the time I was in my early teens, the urge to find my father and his family became overwhelming.
 Just on a physical level I knew I didn’t fit in.
 I was tall and skinny, all knees and elbows, with dark eyes and hair, but fair skin.
-My mother was a beautiful redhead with green eyes and freckles, and my stepfather’s family were short and stout.
+My mother was a beautiful redhead with green eyes and freckles, and my stepfather’s family were short and a very different body type.
 So who and where were my people?